Nutritionist Major Salary & Career Information

 As of 2018, the median annual wage for food scientists and technologists was $65,300.
 These workers are expected to see 5% growth in employment opportunities from 2018-2028, which is as fast as average in comparison to all occupations.

 Food Service Managers

 Restaurants and other food service establishments require food service managers to help run daily and long-term operations.
 Possessing a bachelor's degree in nutrition allows food service managers to share accurate nutritional information to consumers about the products sold at their establishments.
-Food service managers usually perform all human resource and administrative duties at an individual location; these include monitoring, training and hiring employees, as well as stocking and ordering inventory.
+Food service managers usually perform all human resource and administrative duties at an individual location; these include monitoring, training, and hiring employees, as well as stocking and ordering inventory.

-As stated by the BLS, employment of food service managers is expected to increase only 2% from 2012-2022, or more slowly than average in comparison to other professions.
-The median salary for these professionals was $48,080 as of 2013, with most earning between $30,540 and $82,370.
+As stated by the BLS, employment of food service managers is expected to increase 11% from 2018-2028, which is faster than average in comparison to other professions.
+The median salary for these professionals was $54,240 as of 2018, with most earning between $31,580 and $92,410.

 Graduates of a nutrition bachelor's degree program can choose between a number of careers with different duties, salaries, and job outlooks.